MichaelMcNeil/springendurance/pages/products.md

 ---
-layout: default
+layout: products
 title: Store
-description: Our Items that we sell.
+description: Take a look at our listings!
-image: /assets/michaelmcneil.relaxed.jpg
+image:
-permalink: /products/
+permalink: /shop/
 ---

 {% for product in site.products %}